pbinkley/rcb-manual/sections/02-publishing-and-library-costs-the-book.md

 layout: narrative
 ---

-{% include pagebreak.html canvas=21 %} The point of reference from which
-the problem of reproducing research materials must be examined is the system by which publishers produce books and libraries acquire, arrange, and store them for use.
+&nbsp;{%- include pagebreak.html canvas=21 -%}&nbsp;The point of reference from which the problem of reproducing research materials must be examined is the system by which publishers produce books and libraries acquire, arrange, and store them for use.
 The financial policies of institutions, the